ccloops/03-jquery-and-events/catherine-nickg/README.md

 10-26-17 10:00AM - We then switched to Nick G as driver and Catherine as navigator and completed the set up of the author and category filters.

-10-26-17 11:20AM - We then switched to Catherine as driver and Nick G as navigator to complete the handleMainNav TODO file and update the README.
+10-26-17 11:20AM - We then switched to Catherine as driver and Nick G as navigator to complete the remaining TODO items and update the README.

 ## Credits and Collaborations
 * Code Fellows - https://www.codefellows.org/